 Prior to construction, the contractor will obtain all necessary permits from ODOT and the County Engineer.
 The County Engineer may require a Road Use and Maintenance Agreement (RUMA) for construction activities.
-This agreement would include procedures for temporary road closures, lane closures, road access restrictions and traffic control.
-For driveway access on County roads, a permit will be required from the County Engineer.
+This agreement would include procedures for road repairs, temporary road closures, lane closures, road access restrictions and traffic control.
+For driveway access on County and Township roads, a permit will be required from the County Engineer.

-Road and County-maintained ditch crossings (e.g., underground or overhead collection and transmission lines) will require a permit from ODOT or the County Engineer.
+Road crossings by underground or overhead electrical collection and transmission lines will require a permit from ODOT or the County Engineer.